ZZ plants are charming tropical perennials that have become increasingly popular as houseplants in recent years.

-Every part of this plant stores water, from its bulbous underground rhizomes to its fleshy leaves, hence its high tolerance to drought and neglect.
+Every part of this plant stores water, from its bulbous underground rhizomes to its fleshy leaves, hence its high tolerance for drought and neglect.

-When grown in their native habitat, ZZ plants produce small white spadices protected by green spathes near the stalk base that are often hidden by the leaves, similar to what you might see on a peace lily though they are less showy.
+When grown in their native habitat, ZZ plants produce small white spadices protected by green spathes near the base of the stalk that are often hidden by the leaves, similar to what you might see on a peace lily though they are less showy.

 But flowering is not typical when these are grown as houseplants.